luizh3/kafka/README.md

 - Warning: if you enable broker-side compression, it will consume extra CPU cycles.

+## Kafka Connect Source

+To import data from external databases

+## Kafka Streams

+To transform data from a Kafka topic to another one

+## Kafka Connect Sink

+To continuously export data from Kafka into a target database

+## Topic configuration

+- Some topics may need different values than the default
+  - Replication Factor
+  - # of Partitions
+  - Message Size
+  - Compression level
+  - Log Cleanup Policy
+  - Min insync replicas
+  - Other configurations

 ## Kafka CLI

 - OBS: If you use windows with WLS 2, maybe you need add this configurations